vps999/data-science-R-project/README.md

-# R-Project
-Project on Cleaning and Getting_Data in R

-## Peer-graded Assignment: Getting and Cleaning Data Course Project
+# Peer-graded Assignment: Getting and Cleaning Data Course Project
-This repository is a Nunno Nugroho submission for Getting and Cleaning Data course project.
-It has the instructions on how to run analysis on Human Activity recognition dataset.
+Getting and Cleaning Data course project, it has the instructions on how to run analysis on Human Activity recognition dataset.

 ## Dataset
 Human Activity Recognition Using Smartphones